- Brake motor to allow machine rotary and stop smoothly

 The continuous rolling, tumbling, and sliding action helps to create the necessary friction that ensures the desired finishing results.

-The quality of finishing process depends on several factors such as gravity, weight of workpieces, gravity.
+The quality of the finishing process depends on several factors such as gravity, the weight of workpieces, etc.

 Just as well, the ratio of media and compound to workpieces, speed of rotation, etc., all matter to the finishing result.

 3. Are there different types of polishing drum machine machines?

 Rotary parts tumbler machines typically vary in terms of automation, number of barrels, among other metrics.